-One of things I enjoy is information about the area and the Mirehouse Estate have done this really well.
-I particularly liked information about the wildlife, how the woods vary throughout the year, what to look out for and of course how to protect the landscape.
+One of the things I enjoy is information about the area and the Mirehouse Estate have done this really well.
+I particularly liked the information about the wildlife, how the woods vary throughout the year, what to look out for and of course how to protect the landscape.

 The day that we tackled Latrigg was rainy, windy and misty.
 That did not change my enjoyment of the walk one iota.